-How do the Stanley Cup playoffs work?
-Stanley Cup explained
+How do the NHL playoffs work?
+NHL playoffs explained

-How do the Stanley Cup playoffs work?
+How do the NHL playoffs work?
 From qualification to home-ice advantage, our guide explains it all.

 Check out the Betway Insider's NHL picks and predictions page for best bets throughout the 2020-21 NHL season.

-The Stanley Cup playoffs are an annual elimination tournament to decide the winner of the Stanley Cup – the NHL post-season trophy.
+The NHL playoffs are an annual elimination tournament to decide the winner of the Stanley Cup – the NHL post-season trophy.